ocaml-multicore/multicoretests/README.md

 Installation instructions, and running the tests
 ================================================

-Both the libraries and the test suite requires OCaml 5.0.
+Both the libraries and the test suite requires OCaml 5.0:
 ```
 opam repo add alpha git+https://github.com/kit-ty-kate/opam-alpha-repository.git
 opam update
 opam switch create 5.0.0~alpha0
 ```

-From a clone of the repository the package `multicorecheck` can now be installed independently from the testsuite with:
+From a clone of this repository the package `multicorecheck` can now be installed independently from the testsuite:
 ```
 opam install ./multicorecheck.opam
 ```

 The `multicorecheck` package exposes the two libraries `lin` and `stm`.
 To use e.g. `stm` in a Dune project, add the following dependency to your dune rule:
 ```
   (libraries multicorecheck.stm)
 ```

-The test suite can be built and run with the following commands (from the root of this directory):
+The test suite can be built and run with the following commands (from the root of this repository):
 ```
 opam install . --deps-only --with-test
 dune build